rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

     </div>
 </div>
 <div class="caption">
-    The chemical reactions inside of a living cell result in a channel of input and output time traces.
-However, typical experiments only measure instantaneous molecular abundances, which when repeated for many different cells produce joint distributions of instantaneous abundances.
+    The chemical reactions inside of a living cell result in a channel of input and output time traces, shown on the top.
+But typical experiments only measure instantaneous molecular abundances, which are repeated for many different cells to obtain joint distributions of instantaneous abundances, illustrated on the bottom.
 These instantaneous abundances do not form a channel with respect to each other.
 </div>

 Note instantaneous joint distributions do not obey the same properties as the underlying joint distributions of time traces.
 Instead, they are derived from the time trace distribution through randomly sampling the time traces at the same time.

-Such joint distributions can still contain useful information theoretic properties.
+Such joint distributions still contain useful information theoretic properties.
 Consider the probability distribution of time traces $P(X(t))$.
 From this we derive both the sequence of birth events $Y_{birth}$ (and thus the time trace $Y(t)$), and the probability distribution of instantaneous $X$ values.
 Thus we find $X, Y(t)$ are conditionally independent of each other given $X(t)$.

 However, the link between the different instantaneous distributions only arises from averaging the related time traces.
-The different instantaneous values of $X, Y, Z$ do not form a proper communication channel $X \rightarrow Y \rightarrow Z$, and thus $X, Z$ are not conditionally independent of each other given $Y$ - they become independent when conditioned on $X(t), Y(t)$ or $Z(t)$.
+The different instantaneous values of $X, Y, Z$ do not form a proper communication channel $X \rightarrow Y \rightarrow Z$, and thus $X, Z$ are not conditionally independent of each other given $Y$ - they become independent only when conditioned on $X(t), Y(t)$ or $Z(t)$.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">